letendrt/Universal-Field-Editor-DATAVERSE/README.md

 ### What it does

-- Updates dataset metadata fields via the Dataverse API
+- Updates dataset metadata fields via the Dataverse API (through pyDataverse)
-- Supports multiple metadata blocks (citation, social sciences, etc.)
+- Supports ALL metadata blocks
 - Handles primitive fields and compound fields (controlled vocabulary functionalities via primitive fields)
 - Processes multiple datasets from a single CSV file
 - Checks dataset locks and waits for operations to complete before continuing with locked datasets